AdobeDocs/campaign-classic.de-DE/help/delivery/using/understanding-delivery-failures.md

 In den Regeln sind die von Remote-Servern potenziell zurückgegebenen Strings enthalten, die die Qualifizierung der Fehler in **Hardbounce**, **Softbounce** oder **Ignoriert** erlauben.

-When an email fails, the remote server returns a bounce message to the address specified in the platform parameters.
+Wenn die Zustellung einer E-Mail fehlschlägt, gibt der Remote-Server eine Bounce-Meldung an die in der Plattformkonfiguration angegebene Adresse zurück.
 Adobe Campaign compares the content of each bounce mail to the strings in the list of rules, and then assigns it one of the three [error types](#delivery-failure-types-and-reasons).

 >[!NOTE]
 >
 >Der Benutzer kann eigene Regeln erstellen.
 Beim Import eines Packages und bei der Aktualisierung von Daten durch den **Zustellbarkeit**-Workflow werden benutzerdefinierte E-Mail-Regeln überschrieben.

-For more on bounce mail qualification, see [this section](#bounce-mail-qualification).
+Weiterführende Informationen zur Bounce-Message-Qualifizierung finden Sie in [diesem Abschnitt](#bounce-mail-qualification).

 >[!IMPORTANT]
 >
->Bei gehosteten oder hybriden Installationen werden die Regeln nicht mehr für Fehlermeldungen bei synchronen Versänden verwendet, wenn Sie ein Upgrade auf die erweiterte MTA durchgeführt haben und Ihre Instanz über **Webhooks/EFS** -Funktionen verfügt **[!UICONTROL Inbound email]** .
+>For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, and if your instance has **Webhooks/EFS** functionality, the **[!UICONTROL Inbound email]** rules are no longer used for synchronous delivery failure error messages.
 Weiterführende Informationen hierzu finden Sie in [diesem Abschnitt](#bounce-mail-qualification).
 >
->Weitere Informationen zum erweiterten MTA von Adobe Campaign finden Sie in diesem [Dokument](https://helpx.adobe.com/campaign/kb/acc-campaign-enhanced-mta.html).
+>For more on the Adobe Campaign Enhanced MTA, refer to [this document](https://helpx.adobe.com/campaign/kb/acc-campaign-enhanced-mta.html).

 #### Domain-Verwaltung {#domain-management}